wilsontai34/Macau-Parking-Lots-space-tracking/README.md

-<center>  Young Chin, Io San Tai, Mingyang Ma
+# Young Chin, Io San Tai, Mingyang Ma

-<center> 2220023347 , 2220025580 , 2220019800

-<center>Class of E1-2, Master of Applied Mathematics and Data Science,
+# Master of Applied Mathematics and Data Science,

-<center> Faculty of Innovation and Engineering, Macau University of Science and Technology
+# Faculty of Innovation and Engineering, Macau University of Science and Technology